 - Tomatoes.
 I did not know this, did you?
 Be sure to keep them out of direct sunlight.

-Refrigerate these foods briefly (try to eat within a few days):
+Refrigerate these vegetables briefly (try to eat within a few days):

 For more healthy Information on foods, see my Top 7 Non-perishable Superfoods and 10 Beauty Superfoods